City-of-Helsinki/yjdh/frontend/README.md

 This can be fixed usually by:
 Adding `"browserslist" : "^4.16.5"`
-to the `"resolutions"` part of the [package.json](./package.json) Run `yarn`
+to the `"resolutions"` part of the [package.json](./package.json) Run `pnpm install`
-Then `yarn audit` again and error should be vanished :)
+Then `pnpm audit` again and error should be vanished :)

 More info: https://stackoverflow.com/questions/51699564/how-to-fix-npm-audit-fix-issues

 ## testing in Kuva environments

 In every pull-request, changed service are deployed to unique url, depending on pull-request number, eg. `https://ks-empl-540.test.kuva.hel.ninja` where `540` is pr number and `ks-empl` name of the service

 However due to certificate errors, environment does not work with default browser settings:
 You'll get CORS errors and the frontend won't communicate with the backend.

 To fix this, you need to start the chrome browser with special flag which list hashes of certificates which are ignored:

    - on Mac Os, run command:

     open -a Google\ Chrome --args --ignore-certificate-errors-spki-list="8sg/cl7YabrOFqSqH+Bu0e+P27Av33gWgi8Lq28DW1I=,gJt+wt/T3afCRkxtMMSjXcl/99sgzWc2kk1c1PC9tG0=,zrQI2/1q8i2SRPmMZ1sMntIkG+lMW0legPFokDo3nrY="

    - on Linux: # TODO
    - on windows: # TODO

 Then go to the url you want to test, for example `https://ks-empl-540.test.kuva.hel.ninja` and everything should work correctly.